zcaceres/MPC/Student-Handbook/StudentHandbook.md

 [Here's a checklist for peer review](https://docs.google.com/document/d/1InB9QeJ0qQxazB9ND8TT6mXFqtKxAoMmcnUwBKAMCRo/edit?usp=sharing)

-<b>You must schedule a consultation with an MPC writing tutor for the next week</b> You should have revised your draft based on the peer review.
-Bring a polished second draft to your consultation.

 #####Week 4: Writing Tutor Consult and Final Draft

 Bring this to your consult with a Writing Tutor: